As fit as a butcher's dog

 What's the origin of the phrase 'As fit as a butcher's dog'?

 The allusion to a butcher's dog is to a dog that would be expected to be very well fed from scraps.
 Why that is considered to epitomize fitness isn't clear, as it might be thought more likely that the dog would be overweight than fit.
-John Camden Hotten, in A Dictionary of Modern Slang, Cant and Vulgar Words, 1859, defined 'butcher's dog' this way:
+There is a variant 'as happy as a butcher's dog', which matches the well fed meaning.

 "To be like a butcher's dog, that is, lie by the beef without touching it; a simile often applicable to married men."